As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Author:

-Thankfully, there are some steps you can take at home to help reduce your pet’s uncomfortable post-operative diarrhea and ease their recovery process:
+Thankfully, there are some steps you can take at home to help reduce your dog’s post-operative diarrhea and ease their recovery process.
+Make sure you always check with your vet before trying any home remedies:

 1. Offer small portions of food throughout the day.

-Instead of one large meal.
+Instead of one large meal, offer your dog smaller portions.
 This will help ensure that all food is properly digested by their gastrointestinal system.

 2. Give your dog’s pain medication on time.

-If prescribed pain medication after surgery, make sure they are taking this on time – this will help reduce inflammation in their body that could be contributing to their diarrhea.
+If your vet has prescribed pain medication after surgery, make sure that your dog is taking the medication on time.
+This will help reduce inflammation that could be contributing to their diarrhea.

 4. Keep your dog hydrated.

-Offer fluids like bone broth or electrolytes to help keep them hydrated and nourished.
+Make sure your dog has easy access to water bowls.
+You can also offer fluids like bone broth or electrolytes to help keep them hydrated.

 5. Avoid drastic changes.